AspadaX/tiny-llm/README.md

 For tensor operations, please refer to [tensors.rs](./src/tensors.rs).

 The `main` branch contains my hand-written version of tiny-llm.
 If you would like to have a look at the one based on candle, please refer to `candle-based-implementation` branch.
+In `without-kv-cache` branch, it has the version without a kv cache.

 For now, TinyTensor's performance is on par with or slight faster than that of `candle`.